BlackCapCoder/java-brainfuck/README.md

 All other characters are ignored.

-BrainFuck is turing-compleate, which means that it is capable of simulating life, the universe and everything.
+BrainFuck is turing-complete, which means that it is capable of simulating life, the universe and everything.
 In fact, BrainFuck is turing complete with only two memory cells.

 ### Example programs